The Extraction Process

 If you have heavy bleeding, severe pain, or swelling that does not subside or gets worse after 2–3 days, or if you have an unusual reaction to medication, please do call our office immediately.

-At Arlington Family Dental Care, we want to prioritize your comfort and long-term dental health.
+At Dentist in Arlington, we want to prioritize your comfort and long-term dental health.
 Dr. Soyfer and Dr. Mansouri will walk you through each stage of the process with compassion and clarity.

 Book Appointment

-Dental Insurance Coverage for Tooth Extractions at Arlington Family Dental Care
+Dental Insurance Coverage for Tooth Extractions at Dentist in Arlington

 Tooth extraction is never a pleasant prospect, and no one wants to have to navigate the intricacies of insurance.
-At Arlington Family Dental Care, we strive to take the stress out of your life: our team will explain in detail how your insurance contributes to the cost of treatment, including what is and isn't covered.
+At Dentist in Arlington, we strive to take the stress out of your life: our team will explain in detail how your insurance contributes to the cost of treatment, including what is and isn't covered.
 Before any procedure (even the simplest), you'll know the total cost and avoid unexpected bills—this is crucial for us.

 We work with almost all major insurance companies